Will My Premium Go Up if I Am Not at Fault for an Accident?

 Even when drivers are not at fault for the crash, they often fail to report the accident to their insurer because they want to avoid the dreaded jump in premium costs.

-But do you have anything to fear?
+But do you have to fear your insurance going up if you’re not at fault?
 Short answer: Actually, you don’t—provided you were not primarily responsible for the accident.

 Under California law, an insurer cannot increase your premiums when you aren’t at fault.